CodebugM/Coding-Journal/README.md

 The Access Token is valid for a lot longer than the authentication token and we can request pieces of information from Facebook in the future like the users' user names, passwords, friend lists etc.

+9 July

+Continued working on the Udemy course.
+I learned about Google OAuth, installed the npm package for Google OAuth 2.0, created a new project in the Google Developer Console and set up the credentials, learning about APIs in the process.